vyakymenko/angular-express/README.md

 - Following the [best practices](https://angular.io/guide/styleguide).
 - Share interfaces between UI and Server
 - Support for Angular Mobile Toolkit
-- MySQL, PostgreSQL, Redis, Mongo Examples
+- Contain examples with MySQL, PostgreSQL, Redis, Mongo (TODO)
 - (TODO) Allows you to analyze the space usage of created bundles by using source-map-explorer
 - [Express](https://expressjs.com/) Node.js server for production/development build API.
 - [PM2](http://pm2.keymetrics.io/) daemon for a server running.